Webhelp acquiert le spécialiste en BPO allemand O|con

 2.1 We may collect information about your computer, including where available your IP address (a unique identifier for your computer or other access device), operating system (for example, Microsoft Windows XP or Macintosh OS X) and browser type (for example, Microsoft Internet Explorer or Mozilla Firefox), for system administration and to report aggregate information.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.

-2.3 If you want to delete any cookies, please refer to the instructions for your file management software to locate the file or directory that stores cookies.
-Our cookies will have the file names [webhelp.com/uk, webhelptsc.com, herotsc.com or tsc.co.uk].
+2.5 If you wish to delete any cookie files, please refer to the instructions for your file management software to locate the file or directory that stores cookies.
+Our cookies will contain the domain name [INSERT DOMAIN NAME CONTAINED WITHIN COOKIE FILES] within the file name.

 3.2 All information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted using secure socket layer technology.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.